meshtastic/enclosures/README.md

 # Meshtastic Enclosures
-This section is for all information and files regarding Enclosures for Meshtastic devices.
-Both files regarding specific enclosure designs and reference models (Antennas, board mock ups, other hardware, etc.) are organized into their respective categories by hardware.
+This section is for all information and files regarding Hardware Enclosures for Meshtastic devices.
+Both files regarding specific enclosure designs and reference models (Antennas, board mock ups, other hardware, etc.) are organized into their respective categories by compatible hardware boards.
+To learn more about what board options are compatible with Meshtastic check out the hardware page: https://meshtastic.org/docs/hardware

 NOTE: